byuids-resumes/HaymondM-Resume/docs/index.md

 __Department of Energy__, Security Analyst

 - Lead a team in protecting a network of computers from cyber attacks
-- Set up and configured a website for end users to use while protecting them from cyber threats
+- Set up and configured a website for end-users to use while protecting them from cyber threats
 - Securely configured and patch a Windows 2016 web server for our website to be hosted on

 ### Brigham Young University Idaho Hack Week Competition